ehorne31/bear-dashboard/README.md

 ---
 ## 📝 How To Use
-Adjust Sidebar Filters
+1. Adjust Sidebar Filters

-Choose the year range, seasons, mortality sources, and demographic attributes.
+Select year range, seasons, mortality sources, and demographic filters.

-Explore the Maps
+2. Explore the Maps

-All Mortalities Map: Zoom, pan, and click clusters/markers to inspect individual events.
+All Mortalities Map: Zoom, pan, and click clusters or markers to inspect individual events.

 Regional Density: Switch between hexagon bins or heatmap to reveal hotspots.

-Inspect Trends
+3. Inspect Trends

-Monthly Trends: View counts over time, faceted by season and colored by source.
+Visualize counts over time, faceted by season and colored by source.

-Survival Analysis
+4. Survival Analysis

-If lifelines is installed, see capture→release curves under “Capture→Release Survival Curves.”
+If lifelines is installed, view capture→release curves under the "Survival Curves" section.

-Cluster Summary
+5. Cluster Summary

-Check which geographic clusters have the highest counts and view their centroids.
+Explore the most active DBSCAN clusters and their centroids.

-Download Data
+6. Download Data
 Click Download filtered dataset as CSV to export your current selection.

-Expand “Capture log,” “Release log,” or “Management” tabs to view/download raw tables.
+Use the tabs to access raw logs (Capture, Release, Management).

 ## 🔧 Installation & Setup